-Together with ASSIST, the GSRD Foundation has been supporting vocational training in Piduguralla since 2013.
-In 2017, we started a new project to train another 250 underprivileged youths aged 14 to 18.
-The aim of the project is to raise the living standard of the youth and their families.
+Through its partner ASSIST, the GSRD Foundation has been helping provide vocational training in Piduguralla, Andhra Pradesh, since 2013.
+In 2019, we started our third such project, which involves training another 350 underprivileged girls aged 14 to 18.
+The aim of the project is to raise the standard of living for these girls and their families.

 ASSIST helps communities to find answers for themselves by giving all its members an active and participative role right from the beginning.
 ASSIST does not work for the people, but with the people in order to achieve the overall objective: making a community a viable unit for its own development.
 Read more about ASSIST.